S-e-r-a-p-h-i-n-e/SeraDOTS/README.md

 ## ⚠️ Disclaimer

 This project is a work in progress.
 Breaking changes may happen while the architecture is refined.
 However, the **design and layout is stable**, the **baseline is usable**, and regressions are avoided intentionally.
+Proper folders for scripts, core, and extensions will be added and configured later on once everything is stable, documented, and finished.
+Once it's finished the sky is the limit.